Ben Wyatt (Parks and Recreation): Season seven

-Ben remains city manager, and is planning the Pawnee Bicentennial.
+Ben remains city manager and is planning the Pawnee Bicentennial.
 This, along with greatly improving the economy of Pawnee, gets him the award for Man of the Year.
 He and Leslie have had their triplets, two boys and one girl, whom they have named Stephen, Westley, and Sonia.
 During the final episode of The Johnny Karate Super Awesome Musical Explosion Show, Ben is made a Knight of the Order of the British Empire by His Royal Excellence Lord Edgar Darby Covington, 14th Earl of Cornwall-Upon-Thames and 29th Baron of Hertfordshire.
 After being contacted by Jennifer Barkley, and with Leslie's full support, he decides to run for Congress in 2018.
 While campaigning, he earns IOW's Woman of the Year award for giving Leslie room to speak her mind instead of reading scripted speeches.
-Through a series of flash-forwards in the final episode, it is revealed that Ben's congressional campaign was successful and is now a representative from Indiana for the House of Representatives.
+Through a series of flash-forwards in the final episode, it is revealed that Ben's congressional campaign was successful and that he is now a representative from Indiana for the House of Representatives.
 In 2025, he and Leslie are both given the opportunity to run as Governor of Indiana, and Ben ultimately decides to let Leslie run, once again managing her ultimately successful campaign.
 By 2048, it is implied that at least one of them has been elected President of the United States, with Ben wearing a flag lapel pin and being acknowledged first by someone who appeared to be a member of the Secret Service.